-The most direct way of beam observation is the light emitted from a scintillation screen, monitored by a commercial video or CCD camera, see e.g. [22] for an overview.
-These devices are installed in nearly all accelerators from the source up to the target.
+The most direct way of beam observation is the light emitted from a scintillation screen, monitored by a commercial video or CCD camera, see e.g. [23, 24] for an overview.
+These devices are installed in nearly all accelerators from the source up to the target and is schematically shown in Fig. 3.1 together with a realization where the pneumatic feed-through mounted on a Ø200 mm flange.